sqlitebrowser/website/content/blog/2020-08-01-new-go-library-for-working-with-your-dbhub-io-databases.md

 ### What works now

 * Run read-only queries (eg SELECT statements) on databases, returning the results as JSON
-* List the names of tables, views, and indexes present in a database
+* List the tables, views, and indexes present in a database
-* List the columns present in a table or view, along with their details
+* List the columns in a table, view or index, along with their details
 * **(Added 2020-08-02)** - Generate a diff between two databases or revisions, to transform one into the other
 * **(Added 2020-08-04)** - List the branches of a database
 * **(Added 2020-08-04)** - Download a complete database